How to secure IoT devices in business

 Network segmentation is the process of dividing networks into discrete sections.
 Users can access portions of the network provided they possess sufficient privileges or contained if they do not have the required permissions.

-Segmenting networks reduces the attack surface available to hackers, meaning that cybersecurity incidents are localized and do not ripple throughout the entire network.
+Segmenting networks reduces the attack surface available to attackers, meaning that cybersecurity incidents are localized and do not ripple throughout the entire network.
 In the IoT context, this allows security teams to separate insecure connected devices from data centers or applications.

 3. Prioritize IoT updates